vuongducphuong/documentation/content/applications/marketing/marketing_automation/advanced/understanding_metrics.rst

 .. image:: understanding_metrics/marketing-automation-lead-filters.png
    :align: center
-   :alt: Lead generation filters used to refine records on marketing automation campaigns in Odoo.
+   :alt: Lead generation filters used to refine records on marketing automation campaigns in Leansoft.

 At the top of the marketing automation form, there are a series of smart buttons.
 The :guilabel:`Participations` smart button in this example indicates that, out of those 18 records, 25